O Holy Night sheet music for all instruments, free!

 The chord pattern is different from the lilting chord inversion pattern usually heard with piano arrangements of O Holy Night, but my pattern frees the right hand to play the melody.

-Here are pages one and three of the O Holy Night sheet music, and now I am going to offer you a little music theory help!
+Now I am going to offer you a little music theory lesson!